 Tristan de Cunha

-In the South Atlantic Magnetic Field Anomaly (SAA), DTU Space runs a geomagnetic observatory on the island Tristan de Cunha since 2009 (Total field recordings were commenced in 2008.).
-This region is characterised by the lowest values of the Earth magnetic field globally which makes it penetrable for energetic partical radiation from space.
+In the South Atlantic Magnetic Field Anomaly (SAA) DTU Space monitored a geomagnetic observatory on the island Tristan de Cunha from 2009 - 2016 (Total field recordings were commenced in 2008).
+The station is now monitored by the German Research Centre for Geosciences (GFZ).
+The region around Tristan de Cunha is characterised by the lowest values of the Earth magnetic field globally which makes it penetrable for energetic partical radiation from space.
 During the last 20 years, the magnetic field strength in the SAA has weakened by almost 8%.

 A few months after the end of the calendar year (typically in the spring of the following year) quiet levels (also termed reference levels) are determined for all three magnetic field components at each stations.
 Each daily data record is then tagged with a set of numbers representing the set of quiet levels.
 If no quiet level could be determined (e.g., because of jumps, significant drifts etc.), the data are flagged accordingly.